TheUnknownSoul/web-shell-checker/README.md

 Additional options
 ```
--debug: Optional parameter.
+-d: Optional parameter.
 Detailed request and response output.
--verbose: Optiuonal parameter.
+-v: Optiuonal parameter.
 Prints result of what line is now in process and detailed message for current shell.
 ```

 To add this script to scheduler run